clever-lopes/clever-lopes/README.md

 ### About me

-- 🔭 I’m currently working on [my portfolio](https://clever-junior.github.io/)
+- 🔭 I’m currently working on [Criative Photo Copy](https://criativephotocopy.com.br)

 - 🏠 I live in **Manaus, capital of Amazonas in Brazil**